 - Change your mattress.

 If it has been a while since you changed your mattress, consider it for a change.
 A good quality mattress helps you keep up with the weight of your body.
 It will adequately support all your weight without putting a lot of pressure on your back or joints.
 When you are shopping for a new mattress, strike a safe balance between firmness and softness.
 One that is too soft will sag too quickly and result in back pains.
 If it is too firm, then it will exert a lot of counter pressure on your back and still cause back pains.
-It helps to test run the mattress before you buy it officially.
+It helps to test run several of the best mattresses for back pain before you officially buy one.

 Most people undervalue physical exercise.
 However, you would be surprised at how resourceful a good workout at the gym can do to your body.
 Instead of going straight to bed without putting your body through some push and pull, consider doing so.
 Working out will help stretch out your body and relieve any pain from your back.
 This way, sleeping will not introduce any new pain in your lumbar area.